jbaayen/rto-rtc-comparison-site/index.md

 The benchmark problem is single-objective.
 The objective is to keep the up- and downstream water levels as close as possible to a reference water level of 0 m above datum.

-In order to make a fair comparison, GPU acceleration features of RTO / Gorilla were disabled for this benchmark.
+In order to make a fair comparison, GPU acceleration features of RTO / Gorilla were disabled.
+The hardware used was a 2015 Apple MacBook Pro with 2.9 GHz Dual-Core Intel Core i5 and 16 GB of RAM.

 ### Results